jackiecwv/SDS-CP040-modelops/advanced/submissions/team-members/Nima-Safara/README.md

 ### Model Loading Issues
 If you see "Model not loaded" errors:
+1. Verify `model.pkl` exists in the same directory as `main.py` (it should be there)
-1. Check the model path: `C:\...\SDS-CP040-modelops\models\model.pkl`
+2. Check the `/ready` endpoint: `curl http://localhost:8000/ready`
-2. Set `MODEL_PATH` environment variable if model is elsewhere
+3. Set `MODEL_PATH` environment variable if you want to use a different model
-3. Check server logs for detailed error messages
+4. Check server logs for detailed error messages (model path will be logged)

 ### Version Compatibility
 The application includes automatic compatibility handling: